Just Move to Lisbon

 Finding a Cofounder in Lisbon

-Where builders meet, hackathons, and the local cofounder scene.
+Where ambitious people meet, hackathons, and the local cofounder scene.